ulmefors/Traffic-Sign-Classifier/README.md

 ![987](examples/sign_00987.png)

 ## Run

-Consider running the inference script to make sure that prerequisites are correctly installed.
+You can start by running the inference script to make sure that prerequisites are correctly installed.
 Accuracy should be around 96% on the test set.
+Commands should be run in Terminal (macOS/Linux) or Command Prompt (Windows) unless otherwise specified.

 ### Inference
 Perform inference using existing pre-trained model.